 pantheon.yml file with the following contents to the root of your site's code repository with the script adapted from slack_notification will post to Slack every time you deploy:

 api_version: 1 workflows: deploy: after: - type: webphp description: Post deployment notification to Slack script: private/scripts/slack_deploy_notification.php

-If you add the following after the previous snippet, we'll also run that script to automatically log the deployment to New Relic:
+Add the following after the previous snippet to have it automatically log the deployment to New Relic: